 In general, Peruvian laws and regulations prohibit the growing, import and commercialisation of cannabis.
 Those activities are exclusively reserved for the Peruvian State when there are medical or scientific reasons that support such activities.

-With Law N° 30681, enacted on November 2017, (“Cannabis Law”) the Peruvian State has recently allowed individuals and legal entities to use, investigate, produce, import and commercialise cannabis and its derivatives, which are destined exclusively for medical and therapeutic purposes.
+Law N° 30681, enacted on November 2017, (Cannabis Law) allows individuals and legal entities to use, investigate, produce, import and commercialise cannabis and its derivatives, which are destined exclusively for medical and therapeutic purposes.

-The Regulations of Law N° 30681 (“Cannabis Regulations”) were published on February 2019.
-These regulations make a distinction among psychoactive cannabis and non-psychoactive cannabis based on the quantity of THC, where:
+The Regulations of Law N° 30681 (Cannabis Regulations) - published on February 2019 - make a distinction among psychoactive cannabis and non-psychoactive cannabis based on the quantity of THC, where:

 The consequences of the distinction are that:

-- however, further regulation from the Ministry of Agriculture relating to the criteria and conditions to be met for the growth and industrialisation of “cañamo” or “hemp” are pending approval.
+- although the Ministry of Agriculture has issued regulations for the granting licences for scientific investigation in favour of universities and/or agriculture research institutes, further regulation relating to the criteria and conditions to be met for the growth and industrialisation of “cañamo” or “hemp” are still pending approval.

-As to authorisation, Peruvian law provides for different types of licences.
-Licence for scientific investigation - to be granted in favour of universities and/or agriculture or health research institutions.
-Licence for import and trade - to be granted in favour of individuals or legal entities.
-Licence for production - to be granted exclusively in favour of public entities and certified laboratories.
+As to authorisations, Peruvian law provides for different types of licences, including: (i) licences for scientific investigation - to be granted in favour of universities and/or agriculture or health research institutions; (ii) licences for import and trade which can be granted in favour of individuals or legal entities; and (iii)licences for production which are to be granted exclusively in favour of public entities and certified laboratories.

 Patients shall be registered in the “Registry of Patients that consume cannabis for medical and therapeutic purposes”.
 The commercialisation of products derived from cannabis should be in the charge of authorised pharmaceutical establishments, and the patient (registered in the Registry described above) should submit a special prescription issued by certified medical doctor.